guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >}
 >```

-for --> parameter used to iterate over lists and maps.
+for <span style="color: #3588E9">--></span> parameter used to iterate over lists and maps.
 For loop is used to generate a single Value.
 Syntax of `for` loop: `for ITEM in LIST : OUTPUT` syntax map: `for KEY, VALUE in MAP : OUTPUT`

 >[!example] Example - for